Today I’m sharing 5 great summer activities for kids! Hopefully, these fun ideas will help keep “I’m Bored-itis” away!

-I just looked at the calendar noticed we have less that 30 days of school left!!!
+I just looked at the calendar and noticed we have less than 30 days of school left!!!
 How in the world did the school year pass so quickly?

 Even with the day camp and switching up the activities, I still have to keep a few fun projects and ideas in my back pocket for the times when the “I’m bored-itis” strikes and can’t be relieved with an activity from the jar.